evgenyneu/image_compressor_c/README.md

 <a href="https://youtu.be/7JXdEilZ2cE" target=”_blank”><img alt="Video of the compressed image" width="400px" src="images/youtube/youtube_thumbnail4.jpg"></a> <img alt="Image compressed using single value expansion" width="400px" src="images/compressed/compression_animated2.gif">

-## Setup
+## Setup (MacOS or Linux)

 ### 1. Install GCC

-In order to compile the program, you will need the GCC, a C compiler.
+In order to compile the program, you will need GCC, the C language compiler.
 Check if it's installed with the command that prints its version.

 ```
 gcc -v